Working sucks: I don't want a career, and here's why

 I think careers are interesting things.

-Many of us try to get into the best schools, rack up such and such degrees, get involved in x-number of extracurricular activities, score impressive internships through prestigious companies and organizations.
+Many of us try to get into the best schools, rack up such and such degrees, get involved in x-number of extracurricular activities, score impressive internships through prestigious companies and organizations, while others even go to the extent of ordering a research paper to ensure academic success.

 For what?
 More times than not, these pursuits are doing nothing more than setting us up for a lifetime of work, of spending countless hours commuting into an office, spending thousands on our crazy-expensive automobiles and the gas required to move them, rewarding our hard work with expensive meals and other completely unnecessary luxuries, expensive vacations and big sprawling homes in big sprawling suburbs.